Category Archives: OiNK Pre-Release

 It’s a little strange to promote the posters like they’re free gifts though.
 The OiNK Superstar Posters were absolutely incredible pieces by J.T.
 Dogg but they were very much part of the comic, taking up the middle pages every issue for the first few months.
 Oh well, it’s something a lot of comics did at the time to promote such things.

 IPC may have decided not to go down the TV advertising route with OiNK, but I think this past month or so has shown just how much better the promotional push for it was as a result.
-You can check out several posts all about that on the blog already.
+You can check out several posts all about that on the blog already in the OiNK Pre-Release section, link below.

 OiNK PREViEW iSSUE: A COUPLE OF COVERS